 Dr. Jimenez Screening Tests.
 Screening is typically the first assessment completed and is used to determine if further diagnostic testing might be needed.
-Because screening tests are the first step towards diagnosis, they are designed to be more likely to overestimate the true incidence of a disease.
-Designed to be different from diagnostic tests in that they might demonstrate more positive results than a diagnostic test.
+Because these tests are the first step towards diagnosis, they are designed to be more likely to overestimate the true incidence of a disease.
+Designed to be different from diagnostic tests, they might demonstrate more positive results than a diagnostic test.
 This can lead to both true positives as well as false positives.
-Once a screening test is found to be positive, a diagnostic test is then completed to confirm the diagnosis.
+Once a screening test is positive, a diagnostic test is then completed to confirm the diagnosis.
 Next, we will discuss the assessment of diagnostic tests.